devdeliw/website/content/research/introduction.md

 +++
-title = 'Moving Universe Lab -- My Research Overview' date = 2024-03-21T23:36:41-07:00
+title = 'Moving Universe Lab - Introduction' date = 2024-03-21T23:36:41-07:00
 draft = false
 +++

 Berkeley's Moving Universe Lab, led by Prof. Jessica Lu @ AC Berkeley focuses on the study of stars and black holes in the *nearby* universe.